Skip to content

 To run only the documentation generation:

-# Generate Rust documentation (both MDX and HTML)
+# Generate Rust MDX documentation (for Starlight integration)

 # Generate Protocol Buffer documentation